alphya/nyaruga_util/README.md

 And it needs boost C++ library.

-Please add boost C++ library to your include and library pass.
+Please add Boost C++ library to your include and library pass.